-An interesting student-curated collection of artifacts relating to cultures from all over the world is house here.
+An interesting student-curated collection of artifacts relating to cultures from all over the world is housed here.
 Clothing, pottery, rugs, weapons, and agricultural tools of Utah's Native American cultures are often on display.
+A permanent display includes artifacts from the first Provo Tabernacle that BYU students dug up a couple of years ago.
+The museum is scheduled to move to a new location in early 2015; call to check before visiting.

 Jan 26, 2006